kubernetes/community/contributors/design-proposals/statefulset-update.md

 `OnDeleteStatefulSetStrategyType` then no version tracking is performed.
 It this case an update can never be in progress.
-1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `PartitionedStatefulSetStrategyType` updates can not complete.
-The version indicated `.Status.UpdateRevision` will only be applied to Pods with ordinals in the sequence `(0,.Spec.UpdateStrategy.Partition.Ordinal]`
+1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `PartitionStatefulSetStrategyType` updates can not complete.
+The version indicated `.Status.UpdateRevision` will only be applied to Pods with ordinals in the sequence `(.Spec.UpdateStrategy.Partition.Ordinal,.Spec.Replicas)`.
 1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `RollingUpdateStatefulSetStrategyType`, then an update is complete when the StatefulSet is at its [target state](#target-state).
 The StatefulSet controller